 Koret went on to develop other products including pants that had a better fit (Slim Hip Slax) and permanently pleated skirts (Pleetskirt).
 They developed a full range of sportswear and even more formal attire such as suits.
 They were a leader in the separates market, producing lines with many different coordinating pieces.
 They also became known for a special no-iron fabric they developed called Koratron.

-In the 1979, a year after Stephanie’s death, Koret was bought by Levi Strauss and in the early 1980s Joe passed away.
+In 1979, a year after Stephanie’s death, Koret was bought by Levi Strauss and in the early 1980s Joe passed away.
 Koret continued as part of the Kellwood Corporation until 2012.
-Today the line is sold through The Tog Shop, a catalog company.
+The line went on to be sold at mid-priced stores like Macy’s.